 Darren Hansen - School Director

 Darren Hansen is retired from the U.S. Air Force after 26 years of services as a leader, mentor and manager in aviation and education, mostly recently as Commander of the U.S. Air Force Reserve Officer Training Corps’ Northwest Region.
-In this executive leadership capacity he oversaw the recruitment, admissions, administration, scholarship management and retention of 3,000 university students, as well as strategic planning, policy formulation, curriculum refinement and program compliance of various university Aerospace Studies Departments throughout the United States.
+In this executive leadership capacity he oversaw the recruitment, admissions, administration, scholarship management and retention of 3,000 university students, as well as strategic planning, curriculum refinement and program compliance of 32 university Aerospace Studies Departments throughout the western United States.

 During his tenure in the Air Force he garnered extensive leadership, administrative, managerial, budgetary and facilities management experience in numerous organizations of all sizes; several focused specifically on education.
-His advanced education includes an MA in National Security and Strategic Studies from the Naval War College in Newport, RI as well as a year-long National Security Fellowship at Harvard University’s John F. Kennedy School of Government in Cambridge, MA.
-His studies at these institutions focused around leadership, economics, political science, environmental science, sustainment, alternative energy and geography.
+He holds a BA in Urban & Regional Planning from Western Washington University in Bellingham, WA, a MA in National Security & Strategic Studies from the Naval War College in Newport, RI as well as a year-long National Security Fellowship at Harvard University’s John F. Kennedy School of Government in Cambridge, MA.

-Darren and Erin Hansen, who is very active as a WSB board member and parent, have two sons attending WSB in 6th grade and 4th grade.
-He takes this position in reflection of his family’s commitment to the Waldorf educational philosophy, to the growth and success of WSB and in a desire to integrate into and enrich our community.
+Darren and Erin Hansen have two sons attending WSB in 6th grade and 4th grade.
+He took this position in reflection of his family’s commitment to the Waldorf educational philosophy, to the growth and success of WSB and in a desire to integrate into and enrich our community.
 “I am drawn to Waldorf education because of the way it unfolds to meet the child.
 The Curriculum makes the student the center of exploration, experience and discovery.
 It affords children the opportunity to maximize their self-actualization: building confidence and a clearer picture of who they are and where they exist in our world.
 In a day and age where the pressures of everyday life are so broad, they are empowered to make thoughtful and informed decisions for themselves and our greater community.”

 Sarah Rucker - Admissions Director